klebster2/vimrc/README.md

 [Fzf](https://github.com/junegunn/fzf) is a powerful fuzzy-finder.
 It can be used to quickly find files using keybindings in the terminal such as `<Ctrl+r>` for history.

-Since the release of one of fzf's cousins [fzf.vim](https://github.com/junegunn/fzf.vim), a github user wrote an [Fzf-Lua](https://github.com/ibhagwan/fzf-lua/tree/main) plugin which is blazingly fast.
+Since the release of one of Fzf's cousins [fzf.vim](https://github.com/junegunn/fzf.vim), a github user wrote an [Fzf-Lua](https://github.com/ibhagwan/fzf-lua/tree/main) plugin which is blazingly fast.
 [_Allegedly_](https://www.reddit.com/r/neovim/comments/113ewaf/comment/j8qqf27/#t1_j8qqf27-comment-rtjson-content), it is even faster than [Telescope](https://github.com/nvim-telescope/telescope.nvim).

 Use: